Azure/azure-cleanroom/src/governance/ccf-app/js/README.md

     # Mmembers need to vote and accept the above proposal.
     ```
     See [OIDC Issuer (IdP) management](../../../../samples/governance/README.md#oidc-issuer-idp-management) for more details on how to set the Issuer URL in CGS.

-## Governance upgrade
-See steps [here](../../../../samples/multi-party-collab/scenarios/upgrade/README.md) for updating the governance client and service upgrade.

 ## Links
 **Workload identity federation**